 Are you in tune with your students’ phobias?
 The fear of snakes, the fear of spiders, the fear of dark places, the fear of small spaces….the fear of reading out loud.
 Do you have any students with this last one?
 It’s easy to overlook phobias when we ourselves aren’t susceptible to the same triggers.
-More students than you might realize suffer from severe anxiety when they are asked to read out loud.
+More students than you might realize experience reading anxiety when asked to read out loud.

 Traditional strategies for reading novels and short stories involve popcorn reading, combat reading, popsicle-stick reading, and touch-and-go reading, among other round-robin techniques, but they are not the most effective ways of reading a text or creating a safe classroom culture.
 It’s not that teachers should never ask students to read out loud.
 We just need to be purposeful in doing so.